Hôtel de Besenval: Pierre-Alexis Delamair's architectural one-off

 Although Jacques-François Blondel was not overly enthusiastic, he nevertheless found words of praise for the work of Pierre-Alexis Delamair in his 1752 publication on French architecture.
 In his widely acclaimed standard work Architecture Françoise (French Architecture), Blondel points out that at the Hôtel Chanac de Pompadour the kitchen is no longer housed in the corps de logis but in a side wing to the left (west wing).
 An architectural arrangement that Blondel describes as an innovation.
-This architectural innovation had two pleasant side effects: On the one hand, it kept the kitchen odors away from the state rooms and, on the other hand, it reduced the risk of fire in the corps de logis.
+This architectural innovation had two pleasant side effects: On the one hand, it kept the kitchen odors away from the state apartments and, on the other hand, it reduced the risk of fire in the corps de logis.
 In addition to the kitchen, Delamair also combined the other utility rooms in the west wing, such as the servant's quarters.
 Furthermore, Blondel praises the generally clever room layout of the house, especially of the corps de logis, which he says can be traced back to the cleverly arranged enfilades.
-By this he means, on the one hand, the enfilade that connects the main entrance, the vestibule and the Sallon servant de Salle à manger and ultimately leads to the garden (south to north) and, on the other hand, the enfilade that connects the three state rooms, the Sallon servant de Salle à manger, the Chambre de parade, now called Salon de la tapisserie, and the Grand cabinet, which was converted into a dining room in 1782, (west to east).
-The two enfilades intersect in the Sallon servant de Salle à manger, which is now called Salon des perroquets.
-Around the basse-cour (the small inner courtyard with the farm buildings) on the east side of the cour d'honneur, Delamair grouped the stables, the tack room, the coach houses and the hen house.
+By this he means, on the one hand, the enfilade that connects the main entrance, the vestibule and the Sallon servant de Salle à manger and ultimately leads to the garden (south to north) and, on the other hand, the enfilade that connects the three state apartments, the Sallon servant de Salle à manger, the Chambre de parade, now called the Salon de la tapisserie, and the Grand cabinet, which was converted into a dining room in 1782, (west to east).
+The two enfilades intersect in the Sallon servant de Salle à manger, which is now called the Salon des perroquets.
+Around the basse-cour – the service courtyard lying to the east of the cour d'honneur – Delamair arranged the stables, the tack room, the coach houses and the hen house.

 Despite all the recognition for the architectural innovations, Blondel also expresses criticism.
 For him, the façade decorations are not coordinated well enough.
 As for the garden façade, he finds it inexplicable why Delamair chose not to create an avant-corps with three arcade windows, just as he did when remodelling the Hôtel de Soubise.
-Blondel criticises: "The trumeau in the middle is intolerable.
-This entire façade offers enough space for an avant-corps with three arcade windows, which would have been preferable to the two rounded French windows now visible."
+Blondel criticises: "The central trumeau is intolerable.
+The entire façade affords ample space for an avant-corps with three arcaded windows, which would have been more suitable than the two rounded French windows now in place."